Ambrose A. Call State Park

-Ambrose A. Call State Park is a state park of Iowa, United States, that commemorates the first European settler in Kossuth County.
-The park preserves rugged hills of old-growth forest on the East Fork of the Des Moines River.
+Ambrose A. Call State Park is a 138 acre public recreation area in Kossuth County, Iowa, United States, that commemorates the first European settler in Kossuth County.
+The state park preserves rugged hills of old-growth forest on the East Fork of the Des Moines River.

 History

 Ambrose A. Call and his brother Asa staked their claim on the site of the future park on July 9, 1854.
 The next day Ambrose and traveling companion William Smith started building a log cabin while Asa went back to retrieve his family and more supplies.
-In 1925 Ambrose's daughter donated the site to the state of Iowa for a public park.
+In 1925, Ambrose's daughter donated the site to the state of Iowa for a public park.
 While the original cabin is gone, a similar structure was moved from a nearby homestead and placed approximately where Ambrose's cabin stood.
+The park's log cabin-style lodge built in 1928 by the Works Progress Administration.

 Facilities

-Ambrose A. Call State Park boasts a log cabin-style lodge built in 1928 that can be rented for events.
-There is a campground with 16 sites, all but three with electrical hookups. of trails wind through the forest and in winter there is a cross-country skiing trail.
+The park offers a log cabin−style lodge for day use, 18-hole disc golf course, campground, 2 mi of forest trails and cross-country skiing in winter.